Device connectivity in Azure IoT Central

 - You to use your own device IDs to register devices in IoT Central.
 Using your own device IDs simplifies integration with existing back-office systems.

 - A single, consistent way to connect devices to IoT Central.

-This how-to article describes the following four use cases:
+This article describes the following four use cases:

 - Quickly connect a single device using SAS

 - Connect devices at scale using X.509 certificates this is the recommended approach for production environments.

 This approach is useful when you're experimenting with IoT Central or testing devices.
 You can use the device connection information from your IoT Central application to generate the connection string for a device.
 For detailed steps, see How to generate a device connection string to connect to an Azure IoT Central application.

 To connect devices to IoT Central at scale using SAS, you need to register and then set up the devices:

 To register a large number of devices with your IoT Central application, use a CSV file to import device IDs and device names.

 To retrieve the connection information for the imported devices, export a CSV file from your IoT Central application.